-Let’s talk about this winter’s one of the most sensational anime.
-Blue Period is based on the manga by the same name written and illustrated by Tsubasa Yamaguchi.
+Let’s talk about this winter of most sensational anime.
+Blue Period is based on the manga of the same name written and illustrated by Tsubasa Yamaguchi.

 The Art and Animation